w3c/wai-tutorials/source/carousels/functionality.html.erb.md

 <%= ref :start %>
 {:/}

-Use a [WAI-ARIA live region](https://www.w3.org/TR/wai-aria-1.1/#live_region_roles) to inform screen reader users when items change, and to indicate the currently active item.
-In this example the level “polite” is used to not interrupt screen reader users while they are reading other parts of the web page.
-As reading the whole item would be quite long, only the heading is read in this case.
+Use a [WAI-ARIA live region](https://www.w3.org/TR/wai-aria-1.1/#live_region_roles) to inform screen reader users about the currently shown item.
+In this example a visually hidden, “polite” live region is used and added to the carousel when the carousel is initialized.
+Then, when clicking on the previous or next buttons, the text “Item x of y” (with <var>x</var> for current item number and <var>y</var> for the number of items) is set to this live region.
+Capable screen readers then announce this text.

 Do _not_ move keyboard focus to the new current item when the carousel changes automatically, to not draw away the user from other parts of the web page each time the items change.
 Also do not move keyboard focus when the previous and next buttons are used, to allow users to browse back and forth over the slides.